Hillingdon London Borough Council

-Hillingdon London Borough Council, which styles itself Hillingdon Council, is the local authority for the London Borough of Hillingdon in Greater London, England.
+Hillingdon London Borough Council, commonly referred to as Hillingdon Council, is the local authority for the London Borough of Hillingdon in Greater London, England.
+The council is responsible for the provision of a range of public services within the borough of Hillingdon.
 The council has been under Conservative majority control since 2006.
 The council is based at Hillingdon Civic Centre in Uxbridge.

 History

 The London Borough of Hillingdon and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's four outgoing authorities, being the borough council of Uxbridge and the urban district councils of Hayes and Harlington, Ruislip-Northwood and Yiewsley and West Drayton.
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.
 The council's full legal name is the "Mayor and Burgesses of the London Borough of Hillingdon", although it styles itself Hillingdon Council.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Hillingdon) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Hillingdon has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.